 - We seek to develop practitioners with clear professional values, who understand teaching as facilitating learning and who are constantly seeking to improve their practice in a reflective, scholarly and theoretically informed way.

 - Higher Education lecturers, tutors and academics

-- Those supporting Higher Education in an Further Education setting
+- those supporting Higher Education in a Further Education setting